robinpunn/nextjs-portfolio/README.md

 export default myProject
 ```

-## Add your project to Project.jsx
+## Add your project to ProjectMap.jsx
 - Add in image to /public/assets/projects
-- Head to /components/Project.jsx
+- Head to /components/ProjectMap.jsx
 - At the top of the page import the image:
 ```js
 import nameYourImage from '../public/assets/projects/yourImage.png'
 ```
-- Head to the components Project.jsx to add your own project object to the projects array.
+- In ProjectMap.jsx, add your own project object to the projects array.

 ```js
     {